leaf-ai/studio-go-runner/examples/docker/README.md

 More detailed information is available from [Minio Standalone Deployment](https://github.com/minio/minio/blob/master/docs/orchestration/kubernetes/k8s-yaml.md#minio-standalone-server-deployment).

 ## Create the cluster

+TBD Make this more detailed and flow like.

 Retrieve the file examples/docker/deployment.yaml and examine its contents, locate the resources section within the studioml-go-runner-deployment definition.
 The default 'replicas' value in this resource is to run a single runner.
 There is also a section 'resources' that define what the maximum resource consumption should be for this node on which the standalone cluster is deployed.